andybb/HelloBrick/README.md

 Press `Center + Down` at the same time to stop the current program.

 You can start an uploaded program by `Programs -> "name of program" -> Execute Program`.

+Make sure the color sensor is not too far or too close to the ground.
+Use the EV3 Control plugin in Eclipse to test the sensors.
+A color_ID to color chart can be found [here](http://www.lejos.org/nxt/pc/api/constant-values.html#lejos.robotics).